megardn/PennLINC.github.io/docs/PMACS/pmacs.md

 This section gives an overview of how to get started on PMACS Limited Performance Computing (LPC) cluster.
 For additional information, check out the [LPC wiki](https://wiki.pmacs.upenn.edu/pub/LPC).

-## Obtaining access to PMACS
+## Obtaining PMACS LPC Access
-Send your PI your Pennkey, full name, and email, and have them forward this information to pmacs-sys-sci@lists.upenn.edu and request access for you.
+Send your PI your Pennkey, full name, and Penn email, and have them forward this information to pmacs-sys-sci@lists.upenn.edu and request access for you.
 When access has been granted, you will receive an email with a temporary password through SecureShare.
-Log in via [this link](https://reset.pmacs.upenn.edu/) with your temporary password and choose a new PMACS password.
+Log in via [this link](https://reset.pmacs.upenn.edu/) with your temporary password and set a new PMACS password.
 Your Pennkey and new PMACS password will be used to ssh into the LPC and to access the PMACS help desk/ticketing system.

 ## Logging in to PMACS LPC
-Once you've set up your login credentials for PMACS, you can SSH into the LPC from anywhere (even without Penn VPN).
+Once you've set up your login credentials for the PMACS LPC, you can SSH into the LPC from anywhere (even without Penn VPN).
 You can SSH into PMACS as follows:

 ```bash
 $ ssh [username]@scisub.pmacs.upenn.edu
 ```
 Enter PMACS password when prompted.
 You can submit jobs on scisub.

 ## Submitting tickets
 Log in to the [PMACS Help Desk](https://helpdesk.pmacs.upenn.edu/) with PMACS credentials.
 Under “Quick Actions” click “Need help?
 Report it."
 Submit ticket under appropriate category.

 ## Making a project directory
-To have a new project directory created for you, you need to submit a ticket.
+New project directories must be created for you by PMACS LPC admin.
+To have a new project directory created, you need to submit a ticket.
 Log into the [PMACS Help Desk](https://helpdesk.pmacs.upenn.edu/) with PMACS credentials, and submit a "Systems" ticket specifying the desired project folder name (e.g. `grmpy_diffusion`) and who should have read access and read/write access to the folder (e.g. `bbllpc`).
-Once made, project directories can be found in `project/`
+Once made, project directories can be found in `project/` (e.g. `/project/grmpy_diffusion`).
-(e.g. `/project/grmpy_diffusion`).

 ## Loading modules and accessing module software
 Environment modules are used to load and unload available software (e.g. ANTs, mrtrix, R, ITK, dcm2niix, fsl, freesurfer, etc.).
 Hence, in order to use most software/applications that are available on PMACS, you must first load the appropriate module.
 To check which modules are available on PMACS, type `module avail`.
 To load a desired module, use `module load [modulename]`.
 Finally, to see what modules you have loaded, use `module list`.